 He didn't bring it up, but it should be noted that an increasing fraction of Microsoft's business is moving online, too, through its Bing, Live, and now online Office 2010 sites.
 "We want to build a better IE so all the Web sites have a better experience," Hachamovitch said.

-Microsoft began work on IE 9 just three weeks ago, Sinofsky said.
+Turning up the heat Microsoft began work on IE 9 just three weeks ago, Sinofsky said.
 But signs have been clear that the company has taken interest in its browser again.

 When it arrived earlier this year IE 8 brought significant new security and privacy features, and in a significant departure Web developers appreciate, it attempts to follow various Web standards such as HTML (Hypertext Markup Language) and Cascading Style Sheets.